vedmant/laravel-shortcodes/readme.md

 ### Rendering shortcodes

+#### Views auto-render

-By default this package extends the View to parse all shortcodes during rendering.
+By default this package extends the `View` to parse all shortcodes during views rendering.
-This feature can be disabled in the config file.
+This feature can be disabled in the config file: `'render_views' => false`.
+For better performance with lots of views it's advised to disable views auto-render.

+#### Enable / disable rendering per view

 Also to enable / disable rendering shortcodes for a specific view you can use: